Last Updated on May 17, 2026 by Ryan Roberts

+The short answer is usually earlier than most founders want, but later than some lawyers suggest.
 You do not need a lawyer for every decision on day one.
-You do need startup-focused counsel before mistakes get embedded in your cap table, your IP chain, or your commercial process.
+But you do need startup-focused counsel before mistakes get embedded in your cap table, your IP chain, or your commercial process.

-Early signs you need a startup lawyer
+Early signs your startup needs a startup lawyer

 If you are splitting founder equity, issuing stock subject to vesting, or relying on contractor-built code, bring counsel in early.
 Missing an 83(b) deadline, failing to paper IP assignment, or improvising founder vesting is usually cheap to avoid and annoying to fix.

-There are a few clear triggers.
+There are a few clear triggers:

 If any of those are happening, the real question is not whether to hire counsel.
 It is what level of counsel you need.